Arkansas Travelers: Ray Winder

-In Ray Winder, was the general manager for Little Rock Travelers when it became defunct in 1961, but continued as general manager for the Arkansas Travelers until 1976.
+Ray Winder was the general manager for Little Rock Travelers when it became defunct in 1961 and continued as general manager for the Arkansas Travelers until 1976.
 Winder had worked as a ticket taker in 1915 before rising to general manager.
 More than once, he almost single-handedly kept baseball in Little Rock.
 In 1960, at the last minute, he used his relationships with major league teams to sign enough players for the Travelers to field a team—it had looked as if the team would not make or would have to move to another town.
 During his 50-plus years with the team, he saw the Travelers sink to the bottom of the league only to rise three times to the league championship.

 Bill Valentine

-In 1976, Bill Valentine, a former American League umpire, was chosen as general manager for the Travelers.
-Valentine would remain general manager until in 2007 after 31 years and would remain executive vice president for two more seasons, before retiring in March 2009.
-Valentine worked as an announcer for the Arkansas Travelers for eight years.
-In his first season as general manager, the team saw a 34% increase in attendance, due in part to Valentine's stunts including giving away tens of thousands of tickets to kids, hoping they would bring their parents to the game with them, and holding midget wrestling and amateur boxing at the stadium.
-The Travelers' attendance continued to increase over the years, and also saw on-field success, winning five league titles while Valentine was GM.
+In 1976, Bill Valentine, a former American League umpire, became general manager for the Travelers.
+He would serve as general manager until 2007 and, after two seasons as an executive vice president for two more seasons, retired in March 2009.
+He also was a radio announcer for the team for eight years.In his first season as general manager, the team saw a 34% increase in attendance, due in part to Valentine's stunts including giving away tens of thousands of tickets to kids, hoping they would bring their parents to the game with them, and holding midget wrestling and amateur boxing at the stadium.
+The Travelers' attendance increased over the years and also saw on-field success, winning five league titles while Valentine was GM.
 Valentine has been inducted into the Arkansas Sports Hall of Fame, the Arkansas Officials Association Hall of Fame, the Texas League Hall of Fame, and the North Little Rock Boys Club Hall of Fame.